Alley Mills: Career

-In December 2006, Mills joined the cast of The Bold and the Beautiful under contract as Pamela Douglas, the estranged sister of Stephanie Douglas Forrester.
+In December 2006, Mills joined the cast of CBS daytime soap opera, The Bold and the Beautiful under contract as Pamela Douglas, the estranged sister of Stephanie Douglas Forrester.
 But in March 2007, after making only a handful of appearances, her character went insane, was confined to a mental hospital, and then disappeared from the show.
 Mills reprised the role on recurring status in 2007 and 2008, and by December 2008, was added to the opening credits as a contract player.
 In November 2019, it was reported that Mills was off contract with the show.
 Mills made a return appearance to The Bold and the Beautiful in August 2021.
+During her time on soap, Mills also acted in a number of Hallmark Channel movies, such as Reluctant Nanny and Appetite for Love.